-The principal object and activity is the operation of Bolder Academy Trust, which aims to provide a broad and balanced education for pupils of all abilities in the London Borough of Hounslow.
-The trustees have referred to the guidance issued by the Charity Commission in respect of public benefit when reviewing the aims and objectives of the academy.
+The principal object and activity of the academy is the operation of Bolder Academy Trust which aims to provide a broad and balanced education for pupils of all abilities in the London Borough of Hounslow.
+The governors have referred to the guidance issued by the Charity Commission in respect of public benefit when reviewing the aims and objectives of the academy.